What is “Teeth-in Day,” or “All-on Four” Dental Implants?

 “All on Four”–There is a considerable amount of literature online about the “All-on Four” or “Teeth-in-a Day” concept.
 As a dentist with over 30 years of dental implant surgical and restorative experience I can offer a number of practical, and academic observations (no hype).

-In clinical reality, the biomechanics and biological requirement of tooth replacement often (usually) require more than four dental implants for optimal dental implant longevity.
+In clinical reality, the biomechanics and biological requirements of tooth replacement usually require more than four dental implants for long term success.
 This needs to be individually determined by a skilled and experienced dental Implantologists and discussed as an option with the patient.

-TO BE ABLE TO DO THIS THOUGH IN A SINGLE VISIT THOUGH—a number of clinical requirements, about 20 criteria, need to be determined (such as bone dentistry, medical requirements, local anatomical needs, etc.) In a course at the California Dental Institute, along with the Nevada School of Dentistry, over 20 clinical criteria were studied that needed to satisfied to have this option feasible and reliable clinically.
+TO BE ABLE TO DO THIS ON A SHORT TERM BASIS—a number of clinical requirements need to be determined (such as bone dentistry, medical requirements, local anatomical needs, etc.) In a course at the California Dental Institute, along with the Nevada School of Dentistry, over 20 clinical criteria were studied that needed to satisfied to have this option feasible and reliable clinically.

 “Teeth-all-on Four” Dental implants Tooth Replacements